obinnaae/detect-scanners/README.md

 # Boring!
-They ask but where does the lonely mind go?
-I said everything great came from boredom.
+...and they ask, "where does the lonely mind go?"
+I say everything great comes from boredom.
 Convert your boredom into power.
 Code!
 Some journal, some just code.
 So here I will be trying my hands on some coding challenges.
 Step through the codes and see all the mess I am making.
 No judgment ):!
 Please critique as necessary.

 What is the code about?
 -----------------------